Mannheim: 18th and 19th centuries

+In 1819, Norwich Duff wrote of Mannheim:

 During the eighteenth century, Mannheim was the home of the "Mannheim School" of classical music composers.
 Mannheim was said to have one of the best court orchestras in Europe under the leadership of the conductor Carlo Grua.
-The royal court of the Palatinate left Mannheim in 1778.
+The royal court of the Palatinate left Mannheim in 1778, as Charles Theodore had become Elector of Bavaria and moved to Munich.
 Two decades later, in 1802, Mannheim was removed from the Palatinate and given to the Grand Duchy of Baden.

-In 1819, Norwich Duff wrote of Mannheim:
+The climate crisis of 1816–17 caused famine and the death of many horses in Mannheim.
+That same year Karl Drais invented the first bicycle.

 In 1819, August von Kotzebue was assassinated in Mannheim.

-The climate crisis of 1816–17 caused famine and the death of many horses in Mannheim.
-That year Karl Drais invented the first bicycle.

-Infrastructure improvements included the establishment of Rhine Harbour in 1828 and construction of the first Baden railway, which opened from Mannheim to Heidelberg in 1840.
+Infrastructure improvements included the establishment of Rhine Harbour in 1828 and the construction of the first Baden railway, which opened from Mannheim to Heidelberg in 1840.
 Influenced by the economic rise of the middle class, another golden age of Mannheim gradually began.
 In the March Revolution of 1848, the city was a centre for political and revolutionary activity.

 In 1865, Friedrich Engelhorn founded the Badische Anilin- und Soda-Fabrik (Baden Aniline and Soda Factory, BASF) in Mannheim, but the factory was constructed across the Rhine in Ludwigshafen because Mannheim residents feared air pollution from its operations.
 From this dye factory, BASF has developed into the largest chemical company in the world.
 After opening a workshop in Mannheim in 1871 and patenting engines from 1878, Karl Benz patented the first motor car in 1886.
 He was born in Mühlburg (now part of Karlsruhe).